swissup/swissup.github.io/m2/extensions/checkout-fields/usage.md

 ### Display Fields at Checkout Success Page

-Use module [Checkout Success Page](/m2/extensions/checkout-success/) module to get custom chekcout fields at success page.
+Use module [Checkout Success Page](/m2/extensions/checkout-success/) module to get custom checkout fields at success page.

  1. Make sure Checkout Success page is enabled.
 Go to `Stores` > `Configuration` > `Swissup Checkout` > `Success Page` and check option _'Enabled'_ in 'General' section.
  2. Go to section 'Page Layout'.
 Drag `Checkout Fields` block from _'Blocks available on Success Page'_ and drop at _'Layout of Success Page'_ in place where you want to see checkout fields.